FindMySchool LogoFindMySchool

 Recent instability has left marks.
 While the school has stabilised under new leadership, Ofsted noted that "some parents and carers remain concerned about aspects of the school."
 The 2020-2021 leadership crisis is still within living memory for many families.
 If school culture and trust matter to you, visit, speak to current parents, and judge for yourself whether you are comfortable with the direction of travel.

 Admissions are competitive.
 Distance-based allocation means that securing a place requires proximity to Pimlico.
-The last distance offered varies annually; families should verify their current distance before relying on a place.
+The furthest distance at which a place was offered varies annually; families should verify their current distance before relying on a place.

 Behaviour policy enforcement varies.
 While most staff implement the behaviour policy effectively, students report inconsistency.
 If clear, consistent behaviour management is essential for your child's wellbeing, visit and observe how incidents are handled.